Universal frame set for rational functions: Proof of Theorem 1

-For example one can set $\delta = 2\eps_1$.
-Consider the segments which consists of a block together with all the rows between this block and the next one (see Subsection 4.2).
-Such segments provides a partition of the operator, so one can numerate them preserving order <<from up to down>>.
-Consider the finite-dimensional matrices $A_m$ corresponding to each $m$-th segment.
-It has no more than $N+N_1+1$ rows and $N+N_1$ columns.
+Consider the segments defined in Subsection \ref{sec:oper}.
+This segments provide a partition of the operator, so one can number them while preserving their order from top to bottom.
+Consider the finite-dimensional matrices $A_m$ corresponding to the $m$-th segment.
+Each $A_m$ has $2N+1+N_1$ rows and $N+N_1$ columns.